tulleuchen/jirastopwatch/README.md

 ## Changelog

 <pre>
+2.0.0     2017-03-23     New features/improvements
+                           - Added keyboard shortcuts to operate most important functions.
+                           - Moved user credentials into settings window instead of separate login window.
+                           - Added Jira's default filter "My open issues" as hard-coded first filter.
+                           - Added a help button, that links to the new documentation homepage.

+                         Bugfixes
+                           - If the user config file got corrupt, StopWatch would not start.
+                           - Worklog could not be submitted, if user's regional setting was set to eg. Swedish because of a different date format.
+                           - When manually editing timer, total time was not updated instantly.

 1.9.0     2017-01-24     New features/improvements
                            - Issue rows are now added/removed directly from the UI instead of from inside the settings dialog.
 (Thanks to Adam Conway for this)